Blockchain-Insight/helm-charts/cosmos-exporter-node/Readme.md

 - image.tag (required): The specific tag of the container image to use.

-**Full Node Application Options:** fullNodeAppName (required): The name of the full node application (in this case, "hypersign").
+**Full Node Application Options:**
+- fullNodeAppName (required): The name of the helm release used to deploy full-node application (in this case, "hypersign").

 **Service Options:**
 - service.type: The type of Kubernetes service to create for the Cosmos Exporter.